shajra/haskell-hls-nix/doc/hls-wrapper-nix.md

 This document discusses installation and configuration of `hls-wrapper-nix`.
 We assume you're familiar with everything discussed in the [root-level README file](../README.md).

 Note that you shouldn't use the HLS Nix wrapper script if you're using [Direnv and Lorelei](./direnv.md) to solve the same problem.
-Direnv and Lorelei has more configuration steps, but can help if the time to enter into a Nix shell is too long and annoying.
+Direnv and Lorelei has more configuration steps, but can help if the time to enter a Nix shell is too long and annoying.

 # Installation<a id="sec-2"></a>